ZanderChang/PowerSploit/README.md

+# PowerSploit

-### PowerSploit is a collection of Microsoft PowerShell modules that can be used to aid penetration testers during all phases of an assessment.
+ PowerSploit is a collection of Microsoft PowerShell modules that can be used to aid penetration testers during all phases of an assessment.

+# Usage

+Refer to the comment-based help in each individual script for detailed usage information.

+To install this module, drop the entire PowerSploit folder into one of your module directories.
+The default PowerShell module paths are listed in the `$Env:PSModulePath`.

+The default per-user module path is: `$Env:HomeDrive$Env:HOMEPATH\Documents\WindowsPowerShell\Modules`

+The default computer-level module path is: `$Env:windir\System32\WindowsPowerShell\v1.0\Modules`

+To use the module, type

+    Import-Module PowerSploit

+To see the commands imported, type

+    Get-Command -Module PowerSploit

+If you're running PowerShell v3 and you want to remove the annoying `Do you really want to run scripts downloaded from the Internet` warning, once you've placed PowerSploit into your module path, run the following one-liner:

+    $Env:PSModulePath.Split(';') | % { if ( Test-Path (Join-Path $_ PowerSploit) ) {Get-ChildItem $_ -Recurse | Unblock-File} }

+For help on each individual command, `Get-Help` is your friend.

+Note: The tools contained within this module were all designed such that they can be run individually.
+Including them in a module simply lends itself to increased portability.

 PowerSploit is comprised of the following modules and scripts:

-## CodeExecution
+# CodeExecution

 **Execute code on a target machine.**